11yaman/home_automation_iot_project/README.md

 ## Putting everything together
 ![Wiring](https://github.com/11yaman/home_automation_iot_project/blob/main/Wiring.png)

+The circuit diagram showcases the connections between the Pico W, DHT11 sensor, and PIR motion sensor, providing a visual representation of how the components are connected.

+The DHT11 sensor operates at 3.3V, and its data pin is connected to a GPIO pin on the Pico W. The PIR motion sensor also operates at 3.3V and is connected to another GPIO pin on the Pico W. Resistors are not specifically required for this setup as the sensors are designed to be directly connected to the microcontroller's GPIO pins.
+However, it is important to ensure that the current requirements of the sensors are within the limits of the microcontroller's GPIO pins to avoid any damage.

 ## Platform
 Initially, I experimented with the TIG (Telegraf, InfluxDB, and Grafana) stack and Grafana as the user interface for data visualization.
 I realized later that Node-RED better suited my home automation requirements.
 Node-RED is integrated for its ease of use, visual programming approach, and extensive library of pre-built nodes that simplify the integration of various services.